jstine06/graphrag-toolkit/docs/lexical-graph/traversal-based-search-configuration.md

 ### Overview

-You can customize traversal-based search operations to better suit your specific application, dataset, and query types.
+You can use the traversal-based search configuration options to customize traversal-based search operations to better suit your specific application, dataset, and query types.
 The following configuration options are available to help you optimize search performance:

   - [**Search results configuration**](#search-results-configuration) Adjust the number of search results and statements returned and set scoring thresholds to filter out low-quality statements and results
   - [**Retriever selection**](#retriever-selection) Specify which retrievers to use when fetching information